It’s possible they may benefit from the gift of mindfulness.

 A 6-Week Course with a group is one way to learn, giving you the basics to evolve with you for a lifetime.

-It’s helpful to attend a class because our brains are very happy to follow the neural pathways of our daily habits.
+It’s helpful to attend a class (online or in person) because our brains are very happy to follow the neural pathways of our daily habits.
 It takes regular practice, and learning alongside a group can be supportive and give you an element of accountability, as well as being enjoyable!

 Of course, it also means you can ask any questions you need along the way and a good teacher will keep you inspired.